 Dr. Sandra L. Torres is an author speaker and leadership consultant.
 Miami based, Dr. Torres has researched leadership practices around the world.
 More than 20 years of experience in the credit union industry has made her an ardent believer and practitioner of the credit union philosophy “people helping people”.
 Leadership Si offers bilingual leadership expertise via her writings, training, workshops and speaking engagements.
 Her specialty is women’s leadership.
 Get to know her better by visiting: leadership-si.com

-- The Changing Face of Business Lending ~ Community, Credit Union Business, CU Content, Environment, Featured, Leaders, Lending Line, Marketing, Members Experience, Strategy 26 Jun , at 1:53 PM
+- How to Go “All In” ~ Credit Union Business, Environment, Leaders, Lending Line, Management, Marketing, Training 11 Sep , at 3:08 PM